 Some research claims that sitting for extended periods of time can raise the body’s blood glucose level.
 This fact can contribute to early onset of Type 2 diabetes.
 Unfortunately, it is not something exercise will really fix, and you really need to stand to alleviate this issue.
 There are also ways to sit properly which can help.

 The same as diabetes, increased risk of heart disease is of no surprise when we talk about the harms of sitting.
 Lack of physical activity leads to a poor heart condition, and your muscles will overall burn less fat.
 This can lead to your body storing fatty acids that can clog your heart and lead to serious health issues.

 7. Vein health deterioration and vein-related conditions

-Most people probably don`t think of it, but it`s actually logical that our blood would accumulate in our legs excessively when we sit for long periods of time.
-This can cause varicose veins which are usually not very dangerous, but, in some cases, varicose veins can give way to blood clots which can cause some serious health problems.
+Most people probably don’t think of it, but it`s actually logical that our blood would accumulate in our legs excessively when we sit for long periods of time.
+This can cause varicose veins which are usually not very dangerous, but, in some cases, varicose veins can give way to blood clots which can cause numerous serious health problems.

 Deep vein thrombosis, or DVT for short, can occur due to sitting too much, even if it is just a few hours.
-This is most obvious in long plane trips.
+This is most obvious during longer plane flights.
 DVT refers to a blood clot which is formed in your leg veins, and which can break off and could block blood vessels in your lungs.